dotnet/orleans-docs/src/docs/grains/grain_identity.md

 When a long integer is used, a GUID is actually created and padded with zeros.

 Situations that require a singleton grain instance, such as a dictionary or registry, benefit from using `Guid.Empty` as its key.
-This is merely a convention, but by adhering, it becomes clear at the call site that it is what is going on, as we saw in the first tutorial.
+This is merely a convention, but by adhering to this convention it becomes clear at the caller site that a singleton grain is in use, as we saw in the first tutorial.

 ## Using GUIDs